DoubledDoge/itppa1-formative/README.md

 - Question3/
 - Question4/

+Alongside these, there are several files scattered around, as well as a subfolder inside Question 2/ called Flowcharts/, where all of my flowcharts are organised as .png files.

 ## Releases

 I'll personally have some few releases which will only show the .exe files front and center for my own contentment.
-Be sure that this repository will be archived as soon as the project is completed.
+I believe the current release will be the last I'll make of the project, but if there were any hypothetical changes made to its files for whatever reason, a release will immediately follow.

-You can find the current releases here: https://github.com/DoubledDoge/itppa1-formative/releases
+You can find the current release here: https://github.com/DoubledDoge/itppa1-formative/releases

 ## Contents